 Prepare a list of questions to ask during your visit.
 If you have a student tour guide, he or she will be an especially useful source of information.
 However, save the questions about admission criteria, placement statistics and financial plans for an admission counselor.

-- Don your best consumer glasses.
-Kick the tires, ask tough questions.
-After the campus tour, roam around the campus on your own; spend time with students.
-Ask directions.
-(It’s a great way to get into conversations and talk to more than one student.)
+Be an educated consumer.
+“Kick the tires” and ask tough questions.
+After the campus tour, roam around the campus on your own.
+Spend time with students; ask directions (It’s a great way to get into conversations and talk to more than one student).
 Go to the library, eat at the dining hall, ask a student to show you their dorm room (dorms are rarely included on the tour).
 Scan student newspapers and bulletin boards, which can be revealing about campus culture and the level of extracurricular activity.

-- If you’re planning on living in the dorm, one of the best ways to determine whether a campus offers the “right fit” is by arranging an overnight visit.
+Arrange an overnight visit if you plan to live on campus.
+If you’re planning on living in the dorm, one of the best ways to determine whether a campus offers the “right fit” is by arranging an overnight visit.
 This is a great way for you to really get a good picture of what campus life is really like.